Homological Berglund-H\"ubsch-Henningson mirror symmetry for curve singularities: Introduction

-The case of homological mirror symmetry for maximally graded invertible polynomials has garnered a lot of attention; however, there has recently been much interest in the non-maximally graded case.
-To work in this setting, we need to introduce the notion of Berglund--Henningson dual group, defined as

-Note that, by construction, this is a subgroup of $\ker \chi_{\wt}\subseteq \mathrm{SL}(n,\C)$, the group of symmetries with respect to which $\wt$ is \emph{invariant}.
-This generalisation of invertible polynomials to include different symmetry groups was initially studied in \cite{BergHenn} and further explored in \cite{Krawitz}.
-By \cite[Proposition 3]{EbelingTakahashi}, the definition given above of $\widecheck{\overline{\Gamma}}$ is a reformulation\footnote{Strictly speaking, the cited result pertains to the closely related maximal group of symmetries which keeps $\w$ invariant, although the resulting quotient, and therefore dual groups, are the same.} of \cite[Definition 15]{Krawitz}.\\

-Roughly speaking, homological Berglund--H\"ubsch--Henningson mirror symmetry predicts that $(\w,\Gamma)$ and $(\wt,\widecheck{\overline{\Gamma}})$ should be a mirror pair of (equivariant) singularities.
-More precisely: \begin{mconj} Let $\w$ be an invertible polynomial with admissible group of symmetries $\Gamma$ and $\wt$ its Berglund--H\"ubsch transpose with dual grading group $\widecheck{\overline{\Gamma}}$.
+Before moving on, we briefly discuss the better-understood maximally graded case.
+In this setting, homological Berglund--H\"ubsch mirror symmetry is the following\footnote{All categories here are appropriately derived.}. \begin{mconj}[\cite{UedaSimple, Takahashi, LekiliUeda}] Let $\w$ be a maximally graded invertible polynomial and $\wt$ its Berglund--H\"ubsch transpose.
 Then, there is a quasi-equivalence of $\Z$-graded pre-triangulated $A_\infty$-categories over $\C$

+\end{mconj} In the above, the B--model is the category of $\Gamma_\w$-equivariant matrix factorisations of $\w$, whilst $\mathcal{FS}(\wt)$ is the Fukaya--Seidel category of $\wt$ defined in \cite{SeidelBook}.
+The conjecture has been established for Brieskorn--Pham polynomials and Thom--Sebastiani sums of singularities of type $A$ and $D$ in \cite{FutakiUedaBP} and \cite{FutakiUedaD}, respectively, as well as for all invertible curve singularities in \cite{HabermannSmith}.
+Moreover, strong evidence in the case of chain polynomials was provided in \cite{PolishVarol}, where it was shown that the B--model satisfies a certain recursion relation for directed $A_\infty$-categories, and the corresponding argument on the A--side was sketched in detail. \\ For any admissible group $\Gamma\subseteq\Gamma_\w$, the category $\mathrm{mf}(\C^n, \Gamma,\w)$ is theoretically unproblematic (although it is still difficult to compute in practice), and so it is natural to ask which symplectically defined category should be its mirror, extending \cref{HomologicalBHHMSConjecture} to allow for non-maximally graded symmetry groups.
+To this end, we introduce the notion of Berglund--Henningson dual group, defined as